riverhuang1107/everai_documentation/Example/en/Create_First_App_by_Manifest.md

 ```bash
 python app.py
 ```
 You can use `curl` to request this API endpoint service and see `hello world` displayed on your terminal.
-This information is written to the file `my-model` when performing the previous step of `prepare_model`.

 ```bash
 curl http://<your ip>:8866/show-volume